 CPO, a Catholic Charities of the Diocese of Raleigh program, has been serving the Triangle community for more than 40 years.
 CPO provides emergency food assistance and, when possible, small children’s clothing and baby items, such as formula and diapers.

-Padre Pio Fraternity members help with Catholic Charities’ clothing and food support, including helping to coordinate the collection of food donations at St. Francis parish and sorting donated clothing for distribution to children and others served by CPO.
+Padre Pio Fraternity members help with Catholic Charities’ clothing and food support and sorting donated clothing for distribution to children and others served by CPO.